totocaster/m-mount-lens-database/README.md

 ---

+# Footnotes

+1. Leitz 21mm f/4 Super-Angulon works on digital M as it doesn't damage the camera in any way.
+However, rear lens is too close to the sensor resulting false colors around the perimeter of photo.
+This is not an issue when using film.
+2. This lens has integrated "googles" for the rangefinder.
+3. FL is not part of the offcial name.
+FL stands for *floating elements*.
+4. Not originally M-Mount lens, but very popular conversion.
+Relatively easy to buy in M-mount online.
+5. Specialty lens.
+Unconventional bokeh.

+---

 ## Leica Lens Nomenclature

 Unlike Zeiss lenses, Leica lens names usually indicate their maximum aperture rather than design.
 Below is a rough explanation on what those strange words mean.